 Unconditional promises to give are recorded as receivables and revenue when received.
 The Organization distinguishes between contributions received for each net asset category in accordance with donor-imposed restrictions.
 Bad debts are provided on the allowance method based on historical experience and management evaluation of promises to give.
-Management has determined that no allowance for uncollectible accounts is deemed necessary at December 31, 2017 and 2016.
+Management has determined that no allowance for uncollectible accounts is deemed necessary as of December 31, 2018 and 2017.